 Furthermore, deep breathing exercises and breathwork can restore the chakra’s alignment, thanks to the powerful role of the breath as the bridge between the physical body and nonphysical mind.
 In addition, grounding exercises like visualization can realign the root chakra.
 (One such visualization would be imagining bright red roots reaching from the body deep down into the earth.)

-Targeted meditations for the root chakra, like the ones I recommended here, can also do a great deal of good.
+Targeted meditations for this chakra, like the ones I recommended here, can also do a great deal of good.
 Similarly, sound meditation can realign the chakras through vibration, and the root chakra can be targeted by verbalizing the seed syllable, “lam” (pronounced like, “lahhhm,” not, “lamb“), and drawing out the sound.

 Affirmations are another powerful tool for realigning the chakras.
 By repeating specific mantras, affirmations can help set intentions for a more balanced chakra, reveal where there is more work to be done on that chakra, and reinforce existing alignment within that chakra.
 Some pertinent affirmations for the root chakra would be: